-On-going efforts to build up the strength of a community are captured in our "community development" category (see Figure 5), and this sort of partnership work is especially strong in Chicago.
+On-going efforts to build up the strength of a community are captured in our "community development" category (see Figure 5).
 Most of these are all-purpose associations - block watch groups, neighborhood associations, civic clubs, and the like.
-They take on tasks as mundane as trash pickup and as complicated as policing issues.
+They take on tasks as mundane as trash pickup and complicated as policing issues.
 Some of them attempt to implement longer-term changes that are needed to make the community a better place to live.
-Providing permanent affordable housing, for instance, has become a widespread concern, and the premier organization that mobilized the energies has congregations and others in behalf of this cause is Habitat for Humanity.
+Providing permanent affordable housing, for instance, has become a widespread concern, and the premier organization that has mobilized the energies congregations and others in behalf of this cause is Habitat for Humanity.
 No other form of community economic development activity has anything like the presence of Habitat among congregations.

-About a quarter of conservative Protestant churches participate in such civic-minded activities, while around half of the mainline Protestant, African American, and Catholic parishes have at least some tie to a group working for community betterment.
-7
+About a quarter of conservative Protestant churches participate in such civic-minded activities, while around half of the mainline Protestant, African American, and Catholic parishes have at least some tie to a group working for community betterment.8

-Another organization with which congregations work is Heifer Project, an Arkansas-based ministry that provides livestock as a means toward economic selfsufficiency in communities around the Seattle-based World Vision is another development organization with a significant base of support among the congregations we surveyed.
+Another organization with which congregations work is Heifer Project, an Arkansas-based ministry that provides livestock as a means toward economic self-sufficiency in communities around the Seattle-based World Vision is another development organization with a significant base of support among the congregations we surveyed.
 Both World Vision and Heifer Project work primarily overseas; local economic development partnerships are considerably more rare.
 African American churches were more than three times as likely (22% v 6% in other traditions) to name a local economic development group as a partner.
-While the "community development idea of corporations" is getting a good deal of attention these days, it is the rare congregation that has taken on this sort of economic partnership.
+While the idea of "community development corporations" is getting a good deal of attention these days, it is the rare congregation that has taken on this sort of economic partnership.